echohack/deckbuilder/design.md

 Research: Draw 3 cards.
 Pick one, and put the other two in your discard pile.

-One-shot: After using this card, remove it from the game.

 Heart Monitor: When this minion dies execute the Heart Monitor text.
 I.E. "Heart Monitor: Alarm 1"

 Alarm \#: reveal \# of cards at this location.
 If the card is not an artifact add it to the villain's pile.